tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

     to work.
 We will use the same process to propagate cancellation requests to user’s container.

-In order to allow the user to specify the cancellation command line entrypoint, the k8s pod launcher will support an optional parameter called `cancellation_command` from `ExecutorContainerSpec`.
+In order to allow the user to specify the cancellation command line entrypoint, the Kubernetes pod launcher will support an optional parameter called `cancellation_command` from `ExecutorContainerSpec`.